 42 percent of consumers walk away from the brand in frustration.
 One in five (21 percent) never come back.

 Consumers’ expectations of brands aligning with their personal values is a challenge for companies.
 But these expectations also present an opportunity for companies to demonstrate competitive agility by building more authentic and profitable relationships with customers.

 Strategy examined the beliefs and expectations of 5,000+ urban consumers in 11 US cities.

-Click on a pin to see insights by city:
+Click on a pin to see a city-specific infographic:

 Who does your brand belong to?